SimoneBorella/computational-intelligence/nim/README.md

 `[0.
 1. 0.
 0. 0.
 1.]`

-Here is a gif describing the best individuals during the evolution of the population.
+Here is a gif heatmap describing the best individuals during the evolution of the population.
+On the y axis are descrived the heap selection rules, on the x axis are described the objects selection rules.

 ![Alt Text](rules_heatmap.gif)